Jay, Oklahoma

 Jay is a city in and the county seat of Delaware County, Oklahoma, United States.
-The population was 2,448 at the 2010 census, compared to 2,482 at the 2000 census, a decrease of 1.4 percent.
+As of the 2020 census, Jay had a population of 2,425.
 Almost 40% of its residents are Native American, thus Jay is home to numerous Cherokee tribal offices and a health clinic for the Delaware District of the Cherokee Nation.
 Jay has a council-manager system of government.
 Becki Farley is the mayor with Kyle Stump serving as Vice Mayor.

 The city is celebrated as the Huckleberry Capital of the World and has been host to the annual Huckleberry Festival each July 4 weekend since 1967.

 History

 Jay was named for Jay Washbourne, a nephew of Stand Watie and grandson of an early-day Cherokee missionary.
 The town is the county seat of Delaware County, having won that distinction from Grove, Oklahoma in a special county seat election on December 8, 1908.
 The 1910-11 Legislature made Grove a County Court Town, and provided for two court terms each year.
 On June 27, 1911, the Supreme Court of Oklahoma ruled in favor of Jay, and on January 5, 1912, the County Commissioners ordered the records to be moved to Jay.
 On May 10, 1913, the courthouse in Jay was burned, destroying most of the county records.
 The post office was established May 19, 1909.
 Jay incorporated in 1939.